Ananthnbhat/fsd-assignments/6. ci-cd-assignment/hello-world/README - CICD.md

 ### Install Jenkins

-Got tto [this](https://jenkins.io/doc/pipeline/tour/getting-started/) website and follow the instructions to install Jenkins.
+Go to [this](https://jenkins.io/doc/pipeline/tour/getting-started/) website and follow the instructions to install Jenkins.
 Do the first time setup of Jenkins.

 ### To setup CI using Jenkins, refer the screenshots given in this repository.